w31rdm4ch1nZ/w31rdm4ch1n3z/README.md

 - 👋 Hi, I’m @w31rdm4ch1n3z
 - 👀 I’m interested in crypto/blockachain and cybersecurity.
 - 🌱 I’m currently learning Solidity, Web Pen Test, RE, IoT hacking, etc.
-- 💞️ I’m looking to collaborate on new protjects linked to the blockchain's ecosystem, be it DeFi, NFT or Web3.
+- 💞️ I’m looking to collaborate on new projects linked to the blockchain's ecosystem, be it DeFi, NFT or Web3.
 - 📫 You can reach me with w31rdm4ch1n3z@protonmail.com

 <!---